Rifle Cleaning On An African Hunt

 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.

-(Click on images for full details)
+(Click on images for full details and calibre sizes)

 Hoppe's rifle bore snake is the fastest bore cleaner - one pass loosens large particles, scrubs out the remaining residue with a bronze brush, then swabs it all spotless with a cleaning area 160 times larger than a standard patch.
 Buy Now